gunstein/globetotter/README.md

 # globetotter

-UNDER CONSTRUCTION
+Just for fun and to prove a concept!

-Just for fun!
+Lots of improvements possible, but I've stopped developement for now.

 Collaborative "drawing" on a sphere.